- Submitted by Raji Ramakrishnan

 - Asafoetida powder - a pinch

-- Normally people boil the water and then mix in the rice flour.
-But I prefer to make it in a different way.
-The water requirement differs depending on the type of rice a little bit.
-Some rice flour absorbs more water and some don’t.
-Hence I suggest you keep a glass of hot water beside to add if needed.
+- To make any Kozhukattai, normally people boil the water first and mix in the rice flour to prepare the dough.
+I prefer to make it in a different way.
+I first mix the rice flour in the normal room temperature water to avoid forming lumps.
+(The water requirement differs depending on the rice variety.
+Some rice flour absorbs more water than the other.
+Hence I suggest keeping a glass of hot water beside before preparing to add if needed.)

 - Heat a kadai and add the oil.
 Pop the mustard seeds and urid dal.
 Saute the curry leaves, asafoetida powder, finely chopped green chillies, grated coconut etc.